WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHornTelescope_Overview.md

       * the horn support stand

    - a low noise amplifier (LNA)

-       All of these will work.
+       All of the following work fine for use with the horn telescope.
 The DSPIRA LNA is the most stable and long lasting.

       * Best option: the DSPIRA LNA – see information and instructions [link]
       * Next best option: [Nooelec SAWbird+ H1](https://www.nooelec.com/store/sdr/sdr-addons/sawbird-h1.html) - Premium SAW Filter & Cascaded Ultra-Low Noise Amplifier (LNA) Module for Hydrogen Line (21cm) Applications